Skip to main content

 How do we Communicate our Progress?

 Progress is communicated to families on an ongoing basis with the Sherwood Park Connector and by classroom teachers.
-Families are encouraged to contact their classroom teacher with any questions, comments or concerns regarding their child’s literacy or social-emotional literacy learning and growth.
-Highlights of progress from the 2021-2022 school year are indicated under “Latest Progress and Updates”
+Families are encouraged to contact their classroom teacher with any questions, comments or concerns regarding their child’s literacy, numeracy or social-emotional learning and growth.
+Highlights of progress from the 2022-2023 school year are indicated under “Latest Progress and Updates”

 Read More